 Sorry friends, I’m not the one in charge of distributing those.
 You can contact Lauren Cepero at Page Street for more information on ARCs and to request a copy.
 Your local library is also a great resource to get a copy of my book to read, after it’s published on October 13, 2020.
 If they don’t have it in, if you request it, they’ll get it for you to read!
 (I rely heavily on my library for my personal reading list—libraries are THE ACTUAL BEST.)

-- Did you always want to be a writer?
-See my FAQ answers above.
+[See my FAQ answers above.]
 I didn’t have a dream of becoming a writer of fiction or of being published until I was in my early 30s.
 When I was a kid, I always wanted to be an artist—and I’m also currently a graphic designer for my day job—so I’m able to live out that dream, too.
 Cue the brilliant lyrics of ‘Into the Woods,’: Wishes come true…not free.

 - The Keeper of the Bees by Gene Stratton Porter (Shoutout to another author from Indiana!)